spencercarnage/ng-todo-mvc/README.md

 has turned in this glorious mess of a half-cocked, never-been-kissed work-in-progress.
 Major refactors along with tests are on their way.
 A lot of things are broken so don't expect this to work at all.

+To Do:

+* better names; everything is "todo" or "todos"
+* improve folder structure
+* more tests
+* test coverage